-Purpose of this Report
+Purpose of This Report

-This report documents the objectives, analytical approach, and development of the International Energy Module (IEM) of the National Energy Modeling System (NEMS).
-The report catalogues and describes the model assumptions, computational methodology, parameter estimation techniques, and model source code that are utilized to generate projections in the reference and side cases and other scenarios.
+This report documents the objectives, analytical approach, and development of the National Energy Modeling System (NEMS) International Energy Module (IEM).
+It catalogues and describes the model assumptions; computational methodology; parameter estimation techniques; and model source code that are utilized to generate projections in the reference and side cases, as well as other scenarios.

-This document serves three purposes.
+The document serves three purposes.
 First, it is a reference document providing a detailed description for model analysts, users, and the public.
-Second, this report meets the legal requirement of the Energy Information Administration (EIA) to provide adequate documentation in support of its models (Public Law 93-275, section 57.b.1).
+Second, it meets the legal requirement of the Energy Information Administration (EIA) to provide adequate documentation in support of its models (Public Law 93-275, section 57.b.1).
 Third, it facilitates continuity in model development by providing documentation from which energy analysts can undertake model enhancements, data updates, and parameter refinements as future projects.